ashathe/.webdev/README.md

 # Simple Homepage Project

-This is a simple static website with a compact left-side menu and navigation between blank pages for Javascript, Html, and CSS.
+This is a simple static website with a compact left-side menu and navigation between blank pages for JavaScript, HTML, and CSS.
 Each page includes a button to return to the homepage.

 ## Features
 - Compact left-side menu labeled "Menu"
 - Homepage with title "Homepage"
-- Blank pages: Javascript, Html, CSS
+- Blank pages: JavaScript, HTML, CSS
-- Button on each page to return to the homepage
+- Sidebar menu with navigation links to all pages, including the homepage
 - Clean, modern layout with minimal CSS

 ## Usage